jdevesh/git/README.md

 # git
-this will contain git related stuff
+this will contain git related stuffs